094459/newsletter-oss-projects/README.md

 **s3-small-object-compaction**

 [s3-small-object-compaction](https://aws-oss.beachgeek.co.uk/3mk) This solution deploys a serverless application to combine ("compact") small objects stored in a given Amazon S3 prefix into a single larger file.
 Larger files enable cost effective use of S3 storage tiers that have a minimum billable object size (e.g. 128 KB).
 It can also improve performance when querying data directly with Amazon Athena.
 The sample code is written using the AWS Cloud Development Kit in Python.(#187)

+**s3-vectors-mcp**

+[s3-vectors-mcp](https://aws-oss.beachgeek.co.uk/4gl) hot off the announcement from the AWS Summit New York, **AWS Community Hero Kazuaki Morita** has put together this repo that provides tools for interacting with AWS S3 Vectors service.
+This server enables AI assistants to embed text using Amazon Bedrock models and store/query vector embeddings in S3 Vectors indexes.
+Check out the README for details of the specific features as well as how to configure this MCP Server.(#212)

+**s3grep**

+[s3grep](https://aws-oss.beachgeek.co.uk/4gw) is the latest essential tool from Damon Cortesi that provides a parallel CLI tool for searching logs and unstructured content in Amazon S3 buckets.
+It supports .gz decompression, progress bars, and robust error handling—making it ideal for cloud-native log analysis. (#212)

+**s3vectors-embed-cli**

+[s3vectors-embed-cli](https://aws-oss.beachgeek.co.uk/4gy) is a standalone command-line tool that simplifies the process of working with vector embeddings in S3 Vectors.
+You can create vector embeddings for your data using Amazon Bedrock and store and query them in your S3 vector index using single commands.
+This tool facilitates semantic similarity search on media in Amazon S3 via AWS Bedrock and Amazon S3 Vectors.
+Check out the README for the supported commands, installation and configuration details as well as some quick starts to help you understand how this all works. (#212)

 **shuk**